jtlapp/tape/readme.markdown

 `tapeo` is an alternative to the executable `tape` command that comes with the [`tape` module](https://github.com/substack/tape).
 This alternative is identical to `tape` except that it also supports the following command line options:

 - `-nN` - Runs only test number `N`
-- `-s` - Stops after the first test in which assertions fail (coming soon)
+- `-s` - Stops after the 1st test in which assertions fail
+- `-sN` - Stops after the Nth test in whish assertions fail

 To use `tapeo`, the tests themselves must specify `test = require('tapeo')` until `tape` supports the hooks that `tapeo` makes available to `tape`.